SeiryuZ/HemeWeb/proposal/README.md

 even supercomputer.
 High troughput computing, on the other hand, is a different paradigm.
-It allows highly heteregenous computing resources, often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently[9].
+It allows highly heteregenous computing resources, often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently and later aggregated on one of the nodes.
+[Citations on this paragraph need to be fixed]

 Both of these computing paradigm typically requires huge computing resources available to perform its task effectively.
 HPC task like HemeLB especially, are often run on supercomputers, for example ARCHER supercomputer.
-This supercomputers requires you to be academics / researchers with clear proposal, for example how epcc give access to ARCHER [11].
-Another example is PRACE [12], the Partnership for Advanced Computing in Europe, that allows researcher to access supercomputers accross europe after a vetting process.
+This supercomputers requires you to be academics / researchers with clear proposal, for example how epcc give access to ARCHER [10].
+Another example is PRACE [11], the Partnership for Advanced Computing in Europe, that allows researcher to access supercomputers accross europe after a vetting process.
 This theoritically allow people with the credentials to gain access to these resources with the correct motives.
 However,